NumPy Seaborn Module

 • Scatter plots visualize the relationship between two variables, showing correlation, clusters, patterns, and outliers.

-• Line plots show the trend and patterns over time or another continuous variable, useful for identifying trends and fluctuations in data.
+• Line plots show trends and patterns over time or another continuous variable, useful for identifying trends and fluctuations in data.

 Create a free account to access the full topic